d-kingangi/d-kingangi/README.md

 ## Who we are
 <p>
 -Junior <a href="https://ethereum.org/en/developers/docs/smart-contracts/">Smart Contract</a> Developer/Auditor(Solidity, WASM).<br>
--Blockchain Data Analyst( dune, tokenterminal, flipside, arkham).<br>
+-Blockchain Data Analyst( dune, thegraph, tokenterminal, flipside, arkham).<br>
 -Working on L-3 Chain(huh).<br>
 <a href="https://www.researchgate.net/publication/343631973_Hacker-engineers_and_Their_Economies_The_Political_Economy_of_Decentralised_Networks_and_'Cryptoeconomics'">-Hacker-Engineer❤️.</a><br>
 <!-- <a href="medium.com">-Medium Blog.</a> -->